-The underwater surveillance system, or NOUS (meaning ‘mind’ or ‘intelligence’ in Greek), is a prototype capable of continuous monitoring an underwater area of interest using AI (artificial intelligence).
+The underwater surveillance system, or NOUS (meaning 'mind' or 'intelligence' in Greek), is a prototype capable of continuously monitoring an underwater area of interest using AI (artificial intelligence).
 This eliminates the need for a human operator to perform tasks like object detection, image classification, etc.

 Other features of the prototype, powered by solar energy, include recognition software and luminosity-triggered lens wipers to unclog debris.

 NOUS is the brainchild of Dr George Papalambrou (professor of power propulsion at the National Technical University of Athens), Mr Kostas Katsioulis (dive officer/diver training, information technology) and Mr Vasilis Mentogiannis (engineer/commercial diver).